 The first design layout

-This drawing is just all a flat two-dimensional drawing of the floor-plan.
+This drawing is just the flat two-dimensional drawing of the floor-plan.

 my terrible first attempt.
-They went to the property and measured it and the location of the trees, etc.
+They went to the property and measured it and the locations of the trees, etc.

 Oh, did I mention the measuring part of it?
 There is a padlock on the gate to the property, and I needed to send a key to them to unlock it so they could get in.

 Well, I only have the one key, but I thought it would be easy enough to get a single key made.
 It looks like any other padlock key.
 Well, friends, it is not.
 Apparently keys have nationalities as well.
 I went to an actual locksmith and was turned away.

 So, Google to the rescue.
 I found a store online that sold blanks of this specific type of Mexican key.
 I had to order 15 of them because that was the smallest amount I could buy.

 Once I had those, I was able to get the locksmith to cut a few keys.
 How many do I need for a single padlock?
 I dunno, certainly not 15, but might as well do more than one.
 We cut four keys and I attached two to a key-chain to send to Mérida.